Clinical UM Guideline

 Cryosurgery (also called cryotherapy or cryosurgical ablation): Is the use of extreme cold produced by liquid nitrogen (or argon gas) to destroy abnormal tissue.
 Cryosurgery may be used to treat tumors on the skin (external tumors), such as basal cell carcinoma, or tumors inside the body (internal tumors), such as prostate cancer.

 External beam radiation therapy (EBRT) (also known as teletherapy): A form of therapy using radiation to stop the growth of cancer cells.
-A linear accelerator directs a photon or electron beam from outside the body through normal body tissue to reach the cancer and the radiation is given 5 days a week for a period of 3 to 8 weeks.
+A linear accelerator directs a photon or electron beam from outside the body through normal body tissue to reach the cancer and the radiation is given 5 days per week for a period of 3 to 8 weeks.

 Gleason Grading System: A prostate cancer grading system based on a number range from one to five; the lower the number, the lower the grade, and the slower the cancer growth.